-SQL Restrictions
+SQL restrictions

-The database server also raises exceptions due to restrictions that the VTI imposes on SQL.
+The database server raises exceptions due to restrictions that the virtual-table interface (VTI) imposes on SQL.

 A user cannot specify a dbspace in a CREATE TABLE or ALTER FRAGMENT statement.
 The VTI does not support the following statements for virtual tables: